OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ---
-title: Build an Outlook add-in | Microsoft Docs
+title: Build an Outlook Add-in | Microsoft Docs
-description: Learn how to build a simple Outlook add-in and test it locally
+description: Learn how to build a simple Outlook Add-in and test it locally
 author: jasonjoh

 ms.topic: get-started-article